Academic Information & Procedures

 The University of Detroit Mercy recognizes that a certificate is granted to a student who completes a well-defined program of study and is able to demonstrate specific competencies.

 Normally a minimum of 15 semester hours is required for a certificate at UDM.
 No more than one-third of the total number of credits required for a certificate can be transferred from another institution to meet the requirements of their certificate unless a specific articulation agreement is in place.
 Students must maintain a 3.0 grade point average at the graduate level in order for the certificate to be granted.
-Pre-requisites may be required for some graduate certificate course.
+Prerequisites may be required for some graduate certificate courses.
 The published grading scale for graduate courses applies to courses taken for graduate certificate program.

 Certificate Policies and Procedures

 Normally a student is enrolled in no more than one certificate program at a time.
 Certificates will not be granted retroactively after students have earned a degree.
 This does not prevent students from returning after the degree to earn the certificate by taking additional coursework.
 Some certificates must be earned in conjunction with a degree program and others are earned on a stand-alone basis.
 For students who are not in a relevant degree program, they must declare their intent to complete a certificate prior to completing one-third of the total number of credits toward the certificate.
+There is an Application for Certificate that must be completed during the first week of the semester in which the student intends to complete all the requirements of the certificate.

 The University maintains the confidentiality of student records in accordance with the provisions of the Family Educational Rights and Privacy Act of 1974 as amended.
 At the University, the Registrar coordinates the inspection and review procedures for student records which include administration, personal, academic and financial files as well as cooperative education and placement records.
 No one outside the institution may have access to the student’s educational records without the written consent of the student except: officials of other institutions in which the student seeks to enroll; persons or organizations providing student financial aid; accrediting agencies carrying out their accreditation functions; persons in compliance with a judicial order or subpoena; and persons in an emergency in order to protect the health and safety of students or other persons.